 Meet Val Brundle, Chairman of the League

-With a combined age of 10,000 years, the 130-strong army of volunteers from the Sutton and St Helier League of Friends play an absolutely crucial role in the day-to-day running of our hospitals.
+With a combined age of 5,000 years, the 60-strong army of volunteers from St Helier League of Friends play a crucial role in the day-to-day running of our hospitals.

 Whether that's serving people in the tea bar or the shop, raising money in raffles or donating funds to buy life-saving equipment, the League of Friends are a vital companion as we strive to provide excellent care for our patients.